krgzsalih/Book-Store/README.md

 # BOOK-STORE

 E-commerce App with Google Books-API (built for test only)
+Note: This project still on development stage
 ## Live

 [Live Demo Link](https://book-store-16.netlify.app/)